Priyanka Borpujari analyses the power imbalance inherent in terms like ‘fixer’ and ‘foreign correspondent’.

 The one to be addressed as journalist is only you.

-Even while awarding the Martin Adler Prize for freelancers, the citation of “foreign correspondents” talks about the ways in which the fixers can “make everything possible”, thus further legitimising power imbalances: the local journalist's expertise and body of work is within the framework of what s/he can serve the foreign colleague.
+Even while awarding the Martin Adler Prize for freelancers, the citation of “foreign correspondents” talks about about the ways in which the fixers can “make everything possible”, thus further legitimising power imbalances: the local journalist's expertise and body of work is within the framework of what s/he can serve the foreign colleague.

 Will these same foreign correspondents be ready to be hired by me, according to the budget I can afford, when I am visiting their countries for stories?
 The ‘foreign correspondent’ visiting India cannot do her/his job without the power imbalance of this relationship legitimised by the use of the term ‘fixer’.